 Creatives usually have it worse when it comes to having unrealistic expectations from employees.

 Organizations need to have predefined rules and regulations regarding workplace ethics.
-These rules and regulations should be given to new employees together with their employment contract.
+These rules and regulations should be given to new employees together with their employment contracts.

 Also having the rules written at strategic places at the workplace will also help remind people about the rules.
 People tend to unconsciously imbibe things they see every day.